Strawberry cultivation in California: Pests

 Insects are a constant concern.
 The Beet Armyworm (BAW, Spodoptera frugiperda) skeletonizes leaves, damages crowns, and then begins eating the berries.
 BAW is especially a problem of the southern and Santa Maria strawberry zones, but can damage transplant crowns anywhere in the state.
 Egg deposition is most often in the fall.
 Overwintering is possible and will produce earlier and more severe infestations.
 BAW is controlled by a parasitoid wasp, Hyposoter exiguae, and by Spodoptera exigua nuclear polyhedrosis virus (SeNPV) but additional control may be needed.
 Insecticides during transplanting are needed sometimes in the southern areas, but sometimes not due to natural controls.
 A good part of control relies only on weed management in the surrounding area, depriving BAW of alternate hosts.
-Further control may be needed using insecticides including methoxyfenozide, spinetoram, Bacillus thuringiensis ssp. kurstaki, diazinon.
-Organic control requires all of the non-insecticide methods (aggressive weeding, wasps, virus) plus Bacillus thuringiensis ssp. aizawai or Entrust which contains spinosad.
+Further control may be needed using insecticides including methoxyfenozide, spinetoram, Bacillus thuringiensis subsp. kurstaki, diazinon.
+Organic control requires all of the non-insecticide methods (aggressive weeding, wasps, virus) plus Bacillus thuringiensis subsp. aizawai or Entrust which contains spinosad.

 The Western Flower Thrips is common here.
 Organochlorines were used until being replaced in the 1970s by carbamates and organophosphates.
 See Agriculture in California.

 Lygus bugs are common pests here including the Western Tarnished Plant Bug (Lygus hesperus).
 A vacuum collector called the BugVac is often used for this pest in strawberry.

 Birds have mixed effects on strawberries here.
 They both eat farmed fruits but also the insects that trouble them.
 Hedgerows attract birds, whether that is desirable or undesirable.
 In the Central Valley, farm hedgerows, treelines, and woodlands will have 2x–3x the number of species and 3x–6x the population size of birds than an unvegetated edge of a field.
 Whatever the specific effect of birds upon strawberry fields, large hedgerows in this state do improve both the yield and quality of strawberries grown nearby versus those grown next to smaller hedges or grassy banks.